heysokam/osdf-old/doc/patchnotes.md

 > rmv : Removed feature
 > fix : Bug fixes.
 > sec : Security, in case of vulnerabilities.
+> ... : Part of the feature listed above it

 # Unreleased
 ... :